-But its unique distilling methods to make gin and vodka, mouthwatering cocktails, range of experiences and diverse selection of food make it one of the best things to do in Exeter for anyone who’s fond of a tipple.
+But its unique distilling methods to make gin and vodka, mouthwatering cocktails and range of experiences make it one of the best things to do in Exeter for anyone who’s fond of a tipple.

 Here’s an Exeter Quayside Distillery review and everything that you need to know about visiting!

 The Exeter Quayside Distillery is an establishment located, as the name suggests, on Exeter quay.

 It’s run by George Nightingale, who also owns Spoken restaurant in Exmouth – which is one of my favourite places to eat in the town!

 Here, the master distillers create their own gin and vodka, infused with unique flavours, and offer guests gin experiences including make-your-own gin classes!

 If you just fancy popping in for a gin and tonic or two, there’s a fully stocked bar on-site, with plenty of gin and vodka-based cocktails, along with other beverages.

 One thing that sets Exeter Quayside Distillery apart from its competitors is its unique gin distilling process.

 I won’t go into the whole process in this article – you’ll have to do a tour to find out – but they use different stills to most gin distilleries, which enables them to infuse many more flavours than you’ll find elsewhere.

 This has led to various quirky gin and vodka flavours including monster munch pickled onion, jam doughnut and peanut butter.